Hazardous area and high voltage accredited auditors renewal application guide

 Key focus areas for the Electrical Safety Office (ESO) during the hazardous area (HA) and high voltage (HV) reaccreditation process include:

-- Results of the assurance program – ensuring the quality of accredited auditors’ work.
-This may be assessed though external or internal desktop audits and site visits.
+3. Results of the assurance program – ensuring the quality of accredited auditors’ work.
+This may be assessed through ESO's external or internal desktop audits and site visits.

 1. Continuous professional development

-When applying for re-accreditation, the applicant must demonstrate they have a minimum of 50 suitable CPD hours over the previous accreditation period.
+When applying for re-accreditation, the applicant must demonstrate a minimum of 50 suitable CPD points over the previous accreditation period (three years).

-For dual accreditation, once the accredited auditor has demonstrated the 50 CPD hours required for one accreditation, they are only required to demonstrate 25 hours for mandatory technical CPD for the second accreditation.
+For dual accreditation, once the accredited auditor has demonstrated the 50 CPD points required for one accreditation, the accredited auditor is only required to demonstrate 25 points for mandatory technical CPD for the second accreditation.

 CPD is classified in three groups:

-The required elements of CPD are shown in diagram 1 and a calculation demonstrating the application of the CPD system for accreditation renewal is in the example below.
+The required elements of CPD are shown in diagram 1 and a calculation demonstrating the application of the CPD system for accreditation renewal is in an example below.

 Diagram 1 – Continuous professional development required elements model